abigailmeza/MainMenuApp/README.md

 minimalistic designs to ones who favoured interactivity and complexity.
 However, my personal favourite main menu screens have always had two things in common: an **incredible graphical interface** and an **ease of navigation** between various players modes and game settings.

+##User Stories
+* As a user, I want to be able to create a new saved game and add it to a list of saved games
+* As a user, I want to be able to select a saved game and view the game in detail
+* As a user, I want to be able to select a saved game and change game difficulty
+* As a user, I want to be able to delete a saved game from a list of my saved games